 Top Ten Animals in the Alps

 I've listed here 10 of the most loved animals (and a bird) found in the Alps.
-They include the Alpine Marmot, the Chamois and Alpine Ibex, and the European Lynx.
+They include the Alpine marmot, the chamois, Alpine ibex, and the European lynx.

 While captive breeding programmes seek to stop the extinction of these creatures, there is nothing quite like seeing animals in the mountains where they belong.